DanielBMarkham/Info-Ops/manuscript/chapter19.md

 Joe is a Product Owner for a financial app that runs on three major platforms.
 His team works in a building 100 miles away.
 He has some new ideas for the app based on some conversations he had with UX experts this morning.

 What does he do?
 Does he wait two months until some kind of program-level meeting?
 Does he set up an online meeting?
 Nope.
 He was told not to do that.
 He was told that all he had to do was enter stuff into this magic tool and it would be done by the team.
-So he whenever he thinks of new stuff, he enters it into the tool.
+So whenever he thinks of new stuff, he enters it into the tool.

 Now the tool has over 200 items that Joe and other people have put in.
 The team doesn't understand what the items mean, and Joe and the other business owners are dickering over which items go ahead or behind which other items.
 For many of the items, even the people who entered them can't remember what they mean.
 When he points out how difficult it is to keep track of everything and remember exactly what things mean, he was told that every item he entered had to follow a formula -- a formula that once you are following creates several-hundred-word entries.